coinstopio/coinstopio.docs/docs/Ledger/LedgerNanoX/AdditionalFeatures/NanoXChangePinCode.md

 # Change your PIN code

-The PIN code of your Ledger Nano X device prevents unauthorized access to your crypto assets.
+The PIN code of your Ledger Nano X device prevents unauthorised access to your crypto assets.
 Your PIN code is chosen when you first set up the device, but you can change it at any time.

 ## Before you start

--   Your device is [set up](https://support.ledger.com/hc/en-us/articles/360018784134) and runs the latest firmware.
+-   Your device is **[set up]** and runs the **[latest firmware]**.
 -   Check our article on [PIN code and recovery phrase security](https://support.ledger.com/hc/en-us/articles/360018786474).

 ## Instructions